 The Motley Fool Stock Advisor is an excellent paid resource for investors.
 You pay $199 per year in exchange for two new stock picks each month and unlimited access to a library of expert stock recommendations inside the service.

 Motley Fool Stock Advisor is a stock-picking service created by experts at The Motley Fool.
-Members receive monthly stock picks and analyses along with other investing recommendations.
+Members receive monthly stock picks and analyses along with other investing recommendations and resources.
 It’s ideal for long-term investing and best for intermediate investors.

 - Everyone gets the same picks at the same time